johnpapa/vscode-winteriscoming/README.md

 This extension for Visual Studio Code adds two themes titled "Winter is Coming".
 There are both dark and light themes.

-I'm adjusting this themeI personally use the dark theme for most occasions, but find the light theme good on some dimmer projectors when I present.
+I personally use the dark theme for most occasions, but find the light theme good on some dimmer projectors when I present.

 See the [CHANGELOG](CHANGELOG.md) for the latest changes.